Management and Prevention of Paramyxoviruses in Hematopoietic Cell Transplantation Recipients

 - Analyze the epidemiological patterns and risk factors of paramyxovirus infections in hematopoietic cell transplantation (HCT) recipients.

-- Evaluate and differentiate the key clinical features for diagnosing respiratory syncytiavirus (RSV) and other paramyxovirus infections in HCT patients.
+- Evaluate and differentiate the key clinical features for the paramyxoviruses hMPV and PIV in HCT patients.

 - Apply current prophylaxis and treatment strategies for paramyxovirus infections in HCT recipients, comparing their effectiveness and potential outcomes.